LibCrowds/docs/docs/collections/volumes.md

 <br><small>*A screenshot of the update volume page*</small>

 A form with two tabs will be displayed, one to update the volume's metadata and one to add a thumbnail image.
-This thumbnail image will be used for all projects subsequently generated using the volume.
+The thumbnail image will be used for all projects subsequently generated using the volume.

 ## Deleting a volume